 At first I was a little concerned that chewy, fruity candy doesn’t belong in fudge.
 Fudge should be filled with chocolate, nuts, or dried fruit, like in my Chocolate Peanut Butter Fudge, Pistachio Fudge and Cherry Fudge with Dark Chocolate.

 But guess what?
 I was wrong.
 White chocolate fudge is the PERFECT base for your favorite fruity candy.
-Skittles, Mike and Ikes, throw them in!
+Skittles, Jelly Beans, Mike and Ikes, throw them in!

-Or make some colorful fudge using gumdrops like I did. he chewy candies tasted delicious nestled in squares of velvety fudge!
+Or make some colorful fudge using gumdrops like I did.
+The chewy candies tasted delicious nestled in squares of velvety fudge!

 No candy thermometer or special ingredients needed.

 - Marshmallow Cream – Also called “marshmallow fluff“, this is my secret ingredient for easy homemade fudge without needing a candy thermometer.

 - Heavy Whipping cream – Be sure to use real cream, not milk or half-and-half.

 - White chocolate – The morsels or chips melt the easiest.
 You could also use bars of white chocolate broken up into small pieces.